kernow/jsmocha/README.markdown

 Download
 --------

 Packaged download versions are available on the [github download page](http://github.com/kernow/jsmocha/downloads).
-If you have ruby installed and want to build your own version from source run `rake package:js` in the project folder to generate the built jsmocha.js file.
+If you have ruby installed and want to build your own version from source run `rake js:build` in the project folder to generate the built jsmocha.js file.

 Future Plans
 ------------